Nine recipes we love to make with our stand mixers

 These chocolate, banana and pecan cookies are perfect for when I'm not sure what flavor I'm craving most.
 The blend of chocolate, banana and pecans is tailor-made for indecisive eaters, as they combine sweet, nutty and tropical tastes.
 They satisfy no matter what your mood.
 If only Netflix had a similar equivalent, I'd never second-guess my viewing choices again.

--- Jess Gentile, New York City
+-- Jess Gentile, New York

 Peanut butter cookies with chocolate chip chunks